 Imitation crab sticks, or Kanikama in Japanese, are made of starch, egg whites, and pureed white fish.
 They are shaped and cured to the shape of snow crab leg meat.

 Imitation crab sticks, or Kanikama (カニカマ) in Japanese, are a seafood product made of starch and finely pureed white fish (surimi すり身).
 There are several origin stories where many Japanese seafood manufacturing companies claim to be the inventor.

-They are shaped and cured to resemble the leg meat of snow crab or Japanese spider crab.
-It is a product that uses fish meat to imitate shellfish meat.
+They are shaped and cured to resemble the leg meat of snow crabs or Japanese spider crabs.
+It is a product that uses fish to imitate shellfish, a more expensive seafood.

 Recipes Using Imitation Crab Sticks

 Where To Buy